IJPC Staff Members

 Immigration Program Organizer

 Growing up, José was always going to rallies, marches, and meetings with his mother – all surrounding the rights of immigrants or workers.
-At the time José didn’t understand the purpose of all the work and was normally bored out of his mind, but then in the seventh grade he was “tricked” into telling my immigration story and finding the strength of sharing his own story.
-After that day he was never bored at a rally, march, or meeting that dealt with fighting for the right of all people.
-Since his sophomore year of high school, he was apart of Youth Education Society (YES) program at IJPC.
-As a member of YES, José shared his personal immigration story to others, help organize YES events, and fell in love with IJPC’s values and mission.
+At the time José didn’t understand the purpose of all the work and was normally bored out of his mind, but then in the seventh grade he was “tricked” into telling his immigration story and finding the strength of sharing his own story.
+After that day he was never bored at a rally, march, or meeting that dealt with fighting for the rights of all people.
+Since his sophomore year of high school, he was a part of the Youth Education Society (YES) program at IJPC.
+As a member of YES, José shared his personal immigration story with others, helped organize YES events, and fell in love with IJPC’s values and mission.
 When he is not at IJPC, he is at Xavier University where he is studying entrepreneurship and management with a minor in psychology and justice & peace studies.